 I am given a tour around the castle by an equally pretty and pleasant guide named Lise, unfortunately for her she speaks excellent English.
-This means my fondness for conversation meant the 30 minute tour developed into a two hour epic.
+This means my fondness for conversation meant the 30 minute tour developed into a two-hour epic.
 Our chat ranged well beyond the confines of the tour but I did discover part of the reason for her proficiency in English was several months spent as an au pair in Grantham of all places.

-Owned by the people of the village sets this castle apart from the usual ones Funding for the restoration of the castle has come largely from within the community or from fundraising projects which they have instigated.
+Being owned by the people of the village sets this castle apart from the usual ones Funding for the restoration of the castle has come largely from within the community or from fundraising projects which they have instigated.

 The annual Jacques Offenbach festival is hosted here from late July and throughout August, unfortunately I would just miss the start of this event, another time perhaps?